GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

     - `roles/resourcemanager.projectCreator` on the org
     - `roles/billing.user` on the billing account

+## Defining Architecture

-1. Plan out your org architecture and map them to engine configs.
+Plan out your org architecture and map them to engine configs.
-   Our configs can help you setup a wide variety of architecture that suits your org.
+Our configs can help you setup a wide variety of architectures that suit your needs.

 As a rule of thumb, we recommend having one org config that sets up core security and compliance infrastructure such as auditing, monitoring and org policies.
-You can also use this config to define the org's folder hierarchy.
+It should define a devops project to manage Terraform state and a CICD pipeline.You can also use this config to define the org's folder hierarchy.
+We recommend creating a folder for each team and major application in the org.
-   This config should define one devops project and CICD pipeline.

-   For each team or major application, we recommend having a separate engine config.
-This config should set the root parent folder to be one of the folders setup by the org config.
-Each config should define one devops project and CICD pipeline.
-You may wish to replicate these across different environments.
+To define projects for a team or application, we recommend having a separate config.
+These configs should set the root parent folder to be one of the folders setup by the org config.
+Each config should define a devops project to manage Terraform state and a CICD pipeline.

+You may wish to replicate the configs across multiple environments (dev, staging, etc).

+All configs and the generated Terraform code should be checked into version control.
+You can use a separate repo for each CICD pipeline.
+Note if using GitHub you can share a single repo but with different paths within the repo.
+For Cloud Source Repository, you must use a repo within each individual devops project.

 ## Usage